 Having a total area of 6.05 km2, it is a very walkable town, and you can certainly get around on foot.
 Additionally, it is a very popular destination for cyclists; you can see them coming into and pushing their bicycles once they get inside the historic old town.

 Things to Do: Stein am Rhein

 The historic center remains much as it was in medieval times.
 Many of the medieval buildings in this idyllic Upper Rhine town have painted facades.
-Facade paintings date from the Renaissance, Baroque, and period around 1900.
+The facade paintings date from the Renaissance, Baroque, and period around 1900.

 You will find the most impressive buildings on the side of the bridge after crossing it, and near the abbey.
 There are also attractive half-timbered houses.
 In the epicenter of Stein am Rhein is the Town Hall.

 The town is so well-preserved that much of it was used for one of the most expensive Swiss film productions, called Zwingli.
 This film focuses on Huldyrch Zwingli, the main figure in Switzerland’s Protestant Reformation.

 Windler Foundation, which is the town’s main financial supporter, has greatly assisted in preserving its beauty.

 Also worth a visit is Saint George’s Abbey – it is one of the best-preserved Medieval monastery complexes.
 Having been founded around 970 by Duke Burkhart III of Swabia, the abbey underwent renovations in succeeding centuries.
 The building dates from the late Middle Ages and early Renaissance, making it one of the most important Swiss architectural monuments.